asmin1243/kuzha.github.io/_pages/about.md

 ## My research interests

-My previous and ongoing research focuses on development of next-generation computational tools for optimal design and operation of energy systems in buildings and communities, advanced modelling and control methods research including Model Predictive Control (MPC), data-driven modelling and machine learning methods.
+My previous and ongoing research focuses on development of next-generation computational tools for optimal design and operation of energy systems in buildings and communities, advanced modelling and control methods including Model Predictive Control (MPC), data-driven modelling and machine learning approaches.
 My work includes implementation, deployment and testing of the models, control methods and computational tools both in simulations and real-world systems for energy efficiency, flexibility, resilience and sustainability.
 The applications of my work fall broadly under smart buildings, smart grids and Internet of Things.

 ## My background